 - Global Centre for Clean Air Research (GCARE), University of Surrey, UK

-- Department of Mechanical Engineering & Aeronautics - City, University of London, UK
+- Department of Mech.
+Eng. & Aeronautics - City, University of London, UK

 - Department of Mathematics - Imperial College London, UK

 - Aerodynamics and Flight Mechanics Group - University of Southampton, UK

 ENGM247 MEng Individual Project

 Courses I teach on